egor-tensin/windows7-drivers/README.md

 A collection of basic Windows 7 drivers.

-These are actually not drivers as such in the sense that they don't actually manage any hardware.
-The author prefers calling them *kernel modules*.
+These don't actually manage any hardware, this is just an example of code running in the kernel mode.

 Development
 -----------